derailed-archive/derailed-legacy/README.md

 ![Derailedeon](./assets/derailedeon.png)

-Welcome to the free text & voice platform for Gamers.
+Welcome to the free text & voice platform for open and speedy distributed communication.

 This is the publicly available source code of Derailed and is used for issue tracking, general project management, and more.